RagnarB83/ash-documentation/docs/workflows-examples.rst

 Workflow examples in ASH
 ======================================

-As an ASH-script is pure Python and the user has access to various ASH functionality for manipulating coordinates, create fragments, call QM and MM codes, calculate energy, minimize geometry, run dynamics etc. this allows one to easily create advanced workflows in a single script.
+As an ASH-script is pure Python and the user has access to various ASH functionality for reading in coordinates, create fragments, call QM and MM codes, calculate energy, minimize geometry, run dynamics etc. this allows one to easily create advanced workflows in a single script.
 ASH already contains a lot of pre-made workflow to automize things but the user can easily write their own ASH-Python scripts to automize more complex workflows, not yet available directly in ASH.